 Longs Drugs Waikiki is a large CVS brand pharmacy, better known to Australians as a chemist.
 It’s located on Waikiki’s main thoroughfare and does a great job servicing tourists in the area.
 Therefore it comes as no surprise to see souvenirs alongside the pharmacy essentials.
 The highlight?
 Berocca!
 It’s waiting to fix your hangover on the 2nd floor, under the “Health” sign (as of Jan 2017).
 You’re welcome 🙂

-Bonus: The ground floor functions as a convenience store and sells beer and wine.
+TIP: The ground floor functions as a convenience store and sells beer and wine.

-Bonus: Tamura’s also sells tasty Hawaiian poke, a delicious cubed raw fish dish.
+TIP: Tamura’s also sells tasty Hawaiian poke, a delicious cubed raw fish dish.